-The brand design needed to reflect Flatiron's range of values; diversity, rigor, and inspiring creativity to name a few.
-The team had a limited amount of time to complete the re-launch, and the conflicting values made it difficult to communicate effectively within a single logo mark.
-A plan was devised to align the essential values of 'rigor and hard work' within the brand mark design while using the brand design language to represent the other brand values with a strong emphasis on creative inspiration.
+The branding needed to reflect Flatiron's range of values; diversity, rigor, and inspiring creativity, to name a few.
+The team had a limited time to complete the re-launch, and the conflicting values made it difficult to communicate effectively within a single brand mark.
+A solution was devised by applying rigor and hard work's values within the brand mark and the design language to "inspire creativity."

-Prominence was given to the “double slash" icon as its placement leads into the word mark, extending beyond the word Flatiron.
-Visually breaking the design grid and emphasizing the rule breaker metaphor in the brand's values.
-The slashes create a visual upward motion that suggests 'Flatiron School will elevate you higher.’
-The team decided to remove the word 'The' in the new identity as a way to simplify.
+The "double slash" icon leads into the updated wordmark, extending beyond the word Flatiron, visually breaking the design grid and emphasizing the rule breaker metaphor in the brand's values.
+The slashes create a visual upward motion leaning on the wordmark that suggests 'Flatiron School will elevate you higher.', the reconfiguration of the slashes mimics the way developers write code.
+The team decided to simplify the brand by removing 'The' in the final lockup.

-My role was Creative Director / Lead designer collaborating with Flatiron's Leadership team, external branding agencies on brand design direction, marketing design and Interior design architect firm MCDC.
-I also worked closely with the vendors to provide weekly feedback to align with the newly established brand design.
+My role as Creative Director / Lead designer as I collaborated with Flatiron's Leadership team, external branding agencies on brand design direction, marketing design, and Interior design architect firm MCDC.

 The original campus was a large beige canvas with minimal furnishing and poorly utilized space.
-The challenge here was to create permanent classrooms for rolling cohorts for Web Dev and iOS Dev, flexible meeting/ common areas.
-The school host different events Meetups, student presentations, science fairs and industry mixers, they needed room to accommodate large groups.
-Standard setup time sometimes required a lot of manual work.
+The challenge here was to create permanent classrooms for Web Dev, iOS Dev students with flexible meetings and common areas.
+The school hosts various events, meetups, student presentations, science fairs, and industry mixers; they needed room to accommodate large groups where set up time required a lot of manual work.

 After speaking with staff and students, we identify the priorities in creating a fully utilized space.

 2. Flexible space and arrangement for socializing and collaborating.

 3. Increase classroom, meeting rooms, private phone booths.